opengovsg/docker-nginx-open-dev-ports/README.md

 # docker-nginx-open-dev-ports

-This is the Git repo of the Docker "nginx open dev ports image" based on Nginx.
+This is the Git repo of the Docker "[nginx open dev ports image](https://hub.docker.com/r/opengovsg/nginx-open-dev-ports)" based on nginx.
 It builds an nginx image that opens commonly used ports in development that serves basic HTTP responses.

 ## nginx versions supported